gavriel44/aws-dictionary/README.md

 ## About the project[](#about-the-project)

 This project was made as an exercise for learning cloud infrastructure in aws aka amazon web services.
-In this repo only the front part of the app is present.
+The contents of this repo include only the front part of the app.
-To see the back off the app and more info about the architecture see: [back-end](https://github.com/gavriel44/aws-dictionary-back-end/tree/develop)
+To see the back-end part and more info about the project architecture see: [back-end](https://github.com/gavriel44/aws-dictionary-back-end/tree/develop)

 ## Build[](#build)